 BPAS has developed and maintains a formally defined Backup and Retention policy (Control 12.1).
 All database files for the OmniDC and CensusPro applications are backed up daily using a tape backup system (Control 12.2).
 Other production data including transaction logs, support files, and secondary SQL databases are also backed daily.
 Current backup tapes and archived tapes are rotated off-site in accordance with the policy.
-These tapes are maintained in a secure off-site storage facility located in New Hartford and Oneida, New York (Control 12.4).
-A backup log is used to document the success or failure of backup jobs, any necessary corrective action, and the volume of data on the backup tape (Control 12.3).
+An off-site storage facility is used to store backup tape medium.
+(Control 12.4).
+Daily, a backup log is used to document the success or failure of backup jobs, any necessary corrective action, and the volume of data on the backup tape.
+(Control 12.3).